FreeBSD-Ask/Ask-lint/qian-yan/zhi-du-zhe.md

 >
 >From	Linus Torvalds < >
 >
->Subject	Re: SCO: " thread creation is about a thousand times faster than onnative
+>Subject	Re: SCO: " thread creation is about a thousand times faster than on native
 >
 >
 >On Fri, 25 Aug 2000, Jamie Lokier wrote: